judaicalink/judaicalink-site/content/imprint.md

 **Web analytics.** The pages embed Matomo, a web analytics tool hosted on our own server at `web.judaicalink.org`.
 Data collected this way is not passed on to third parties.

-**External resources.** The pages load stylesheets, fonts, icons and JavaScript libraries (Bootstrap, jQuery, Popper, FontAwesome and a scrollbar plugin) from third-party content delivery networks.
-When a page is opened, your IP address is transmitted to those providers.
+**External resources.** All stylesheets, fonts, icons and JavaScript used on this site are hosted on our own server.
+No data is transmitted to third-party content delivery networks when you open a page.
-The privacy policies of the respective providers apply.

 **The JudaicaLink service.** The knowledge graph itself is operated in the portal of the Specialized Information Service Jewish Studies at the University Library Johann Christian